 d) attempt to obtain service on a higher priority PLMN as specified in clause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.

-In order to avoid unnecessary signalling, the network operator should avoid repeatedly using steering of roaming of a particular MS.
+In order to avoid unnecessary signalling, the network operator should avoid repeatedly using steering of roaming of a particular UE.

 4.5 Location registration process